StefFrustagli/board_gamers_vault/README.md

 The functionalities are still basic and will be improved in the future.

 #### Favicon
 The favicon was generated using [Microsoft Designer](https://designer.microsoft.com/image-creator).
-It features an image of a wizard in front of a suitcase containing a book and various dice, surrounded by numerous artifacts.
+It features an image of a wizard about to cast a spell in front of a suitcase containing a book and various dice, surrounded by numerous objects and artifacts.

 ![Favicon](https://i.ibb.co/71tpgxz/wizard-logo.jpg)